szymooneq/Tastebite-Recipes-App/README.md

 ## Details

-- created with the React framework
+- created with the React (Vite) and TypeScript
 - CRUD - the ability to manage account and recipes
 - data stored on Cloud Firestore
 - data fetching and caching with Tanstack React Query
 - auth by Firebase Authentication
 - context and reducer used to manage context values
 - suspense for data fetching with lazy loading
+- error boundary to catch errors in child components
 - saving data in local storage using custom hook
-- routing with React Router v6.4
+- routing with React Router
 - forms created with the Formik
-- form validation and sanitization
+- form validation and sanitization (yup)
-- layout and styling with Tailwind CSS
+- layout and styling with Tailwind CSS and Flowbite
 - responsive website design
 - light/dark mode prefer system color scheme